Aurornis 4 months ago

 (if you work for bsky please don't add a flag to that, it's my favorite party trick)

-• jer0me a day ago
+• jer0me 4 months ago

 Looking at the JSON data in dev tools, it looks like there are separate `createdAt` and `indexedAt` fields, the latter of which was probably a later addition.
 For your—likely pre-migration—post, both are set to 9/11.
 On more recent posts, they're separate dates.

-• extraduder_ire a day ago
+• extraduder_ire 4 months ago

 That post does indeed predate bluesky tracking index times, I remember seeing it before they announced that change.
 I believe it was motivated by other migration services becoming popular.
 Forward-dating was fixed even earlier, I think, since it might allow people to "pin" their posts to the top of reverse-chronological feeds.